Northgate Link tunnel

 The Northgate Link tunnel is a light rail tunnel in Seattle, Washington, United States.
 The twin-bore Link light rail tunnel, built as part of the Northgate Link extension (formerly known as "North Link"), carries a section of the 1 Line and connects the University District to Northgate.

 The tunnel begins at University of Washington station (the north end of the University Link tunnel) and travels northwest across the University of Washington campus.
 It serves intermediate stations at U District and Roosevelt before emerging on the east side of Interstate 5 at a portal in Maple Leaf.
 Light rail trains then continue on an elevated guideway to Northgate station, where the extension ends.
 The extension was approved in 2008 by voters in the Sound Transit 2 (ST2) package, began construction in 2012, and entered service on October 2, 2021.
+The extension cost $1.9 billion to construct.

 Routing

 For the 4.3 mi Northgate Link extension project, the paired tunnels constructed for University Link continue north to the University District and the Roosevelt neighborhoods before emerging at the surface along I-5 near NE 94th Street to serve the elevated Northgate station.
 The tunneled portion is 3.5 mi long, while the elevated section is 0.8 mi.

 An extension north to Lynnwood was approved as part of the Sound Transit 2 ballot measure in 2008, along with funding to continue planning future service all the way to Everett.
-The Lynnwood Link extension is scheduled to open in 2024.
+The Lynnwood Link extension was opened in August 2024.

 The section that passes approximately 140 ft under the University of Washington campus has a capped speed of 35 mph to prevent interference with sensitive equipment used for university research.
 The tunnel also uses 7,500 ft of rubber supports for "floating slabs" that cushion and absorb energy from the trains.

 Stations

 Construction

 Construction on the Northgate Link extension began in 2012 and opened for service on October 2, 2021.
 Train testing began in January 2021.
+The project had a $1.9 billion budget and ultimately cost $50 million less than budgeted.
+A direct loan of $615.3 million was authorized by the Federal Transit Administration in 2016 and is planned to be repaid by Sound Transit through 2056.